2.20 Provisions, Contingent Liabilities and Contingent Assets (Ind AS 37):

 Term Loans:

-From banks and financial institutions, together with interest accrued thereon, are secured byway of Vehicle Loans - primarily secured by the vehicle acquired with the loan sanction and personal guarantee of Director.
+From banks and financial institutions, together with interest accrued thereon, are secured by way of Vehicle Loans - primarily secured by the vehicle acquired with the loan sanction and personal guarantee of Director.

 Working capital Loans: